juji/todo-graph-ql/README.md

 This example uses MySQL.

 ## Setting up db
-In case you created a new mysql database, run `prisma migrate`
+In case you created a new mysql database, run prisma migrate:
 ```bash
 npx prisma migrate dev --name init
 ```

-In case of [PlanetScale](https://planetscale.com/), use
+In case of [PlanetScale](https://planetscale.com/), use:
 ```bash
 npx prisma db push
 ```

 ## Starting (dev)
-After that:
+After that, start the dev server:
 ```bash
 pnpm dev
 ```